What Is Your Christmas Lighting Style?

 Style #3: Minimalist

 Minimalist Christmas lighting styles can be either holiday-generic or full-on Christmas.
-But regardless which of these two paths a minimalist display takes, it does so in a subtle and understated fashion.
+But regardless of which of these two paths a minimalist display takes, it does so in a subtle and understated fashion.

 No garish in-your-face lighting.
 No tripping the power plant's nuclear reserve when switching on the display (as Clark Griswold's did).
 Minimalist displays can be elegantly, ethereally beautiful - but always in a gentle and muted style.